plumed/plumed2/developer-doc/usingDoxygen.md

 where default is a bool that tells plumed if by default this option is/is not in use.

-\section reading Reading the input keywords
+\subsection reading Reading the input keywords

 Keywords are read in using either PLMD::Action::parse, PLMD::Action::parseVector, PLMD::Action::parseNumberedVector or PLMD::Action::parseFlag.
 These routines will use the information provided during keyword registration to check the sanity of any input.
 For instance if you declare a